- Professor Anthony Good

 My initial field research in South India focused on family and kinship, and the life-cycle ceremonies surrounding puberty, marriage, and death.
 Subsequent research in a Hindu temple was concerned with the ceremonial economy linking gods, priests and worshippers, as well as daily and festival worship.

 In the 1990s I acted as a senior consultant for DfID, convening a team of Edinburgh anthropologists providing advice on NGO-implemented community development projects.
 I was also involved in policy-related work for DfID itself.

 Since 1994 I have frequently acted as an expert witness in asylum appeals involving Sri Lankans – mainly in the UK, but also in Canada, the USA, and several European countries.
 In 2003, 2006, and 2010, AJ Paterson – a leading immigration solicitor – and I made brief fact-finding visits to assess the human rights situation in Sri Lanka, producing reports for use as evidence in asylum appeal cases.
 In 2000/01 I carried out ESRC-funded research into uses of expert evidence in the British asylum courts, and subsequent AHRC-funded research on the asylum process in France and the UK is described below.

 In June 2017, with Dr Daniela Berti (Centre d'Etudes Himalayennes, CNRS, Paris), I co-hosted a workshop in Edinburgh, funded by the Wenner-Gren Foundation for Anthropological Research, entitled ‘Taking Nature To The Courtroom.
 Development Projects, Protected Areas And Religious Reform In South Asia’.
 The workshop focused on recent and pending litigation on these issues in South Asian courts.
-On a similar theme, we will be convening a panel on 'Juristic Personalities and the Rights of Non-Humans: Gods, Animals and Natural Resources as Legal Persons in India' at the July 2018 ECSAS Conference in Paris.
+On a similar theme, we convened a panel on 'Juristic Personalities and the Rights of Non-Humans: Gods, Animals and Natural Resources as Legal Persons in India' at the July 2018 ECSAS Conference in Paris.

 AHRC Research Project